SFB-ELAINE/ckanext-paraview/README.rst

     # The minimum number of hours to wait before re-checking a resource
     # (optional, default: 24).
     ckanext.paraview.some_setting = some_default_value

-For CKAN to recognize STL files, add the following line to the list of allowed resource formats in `ckan/config/resource_formats.json`.

-`["STL", "Stereolithography", "model/stl", []]`

 ------------------------
 Development Installation